Badgerati/Pode/README.md

 Pode also has its own format for writing dynamic HTML pages.
 There are examples in the example directory, but in general they allow you to dynamically generate HTML, CSS or any file type using embedded PowerShell.

 All static and dynamic HTML content *must* be placed within a `/views/` directory, which is in the same location as your Pode script.
-In here you can place your view files, so when you call `Write-ViewResponse` Pode will automatically look in the `/views/` directory.
-For example, if you call `Write-ViewResponse 'simple'` then Pode will look for `/views/simple.html`.
+In here you can place your view files, so when you call the `view` function in Pode, it will automatically look in the `/views/` directory.
+For example, if you call `view 'simple'` then Pode will look for `/views/simple.html`.
 Likewise for `/views/main/simple.html` if you pass `'main/simple'` instead.

 > Pode uses a View Engine to either render HTML, Pode, or other types.
 Default is HTML, and you can change it to Pode by calling `engine pode` at the top of your Server scriptblock